hwayne/hacker-test-history/README.md

 As it turns out, Turing proved that it's not possible to solve the Halting problem, so anyone who answers "yes" to question 0097 will answer "no" to question 0098... unless they're lying.

+That said, solving the halting problem for a _specific program_ or class of programs rather than an arbitrary program is possible and may be necessary to prove that it always finishes in finite time (e.g. that a mission critical system doesn't hang).

 ####  0099 Ever deadlock trying eating spaghetti?

 See question 0096.